neverUsedGithub/Kaboomer/README.md

 # Kaboomer

-A basic cli tool to generate KaboomJS projects.
+A basic CLI tool to generate KaboomJS projects.

 ### Usage

 `kaboomer init <folder>` - Create a new project inside `folder`.

+##### Possible options

+`-f, --force` - If the given folder already exists, delete it
+`-t, --template` - Specify the template the program should use.
+The default is `empty`